 Different fault conditions described in the previous chapters can generate an interrupt - INT pin output signal asserted high.
-When an interrupt occurs, the source can be read from status register 0, which is also the return word of most SPI messages.
+When an interrupt occurs, the source can be read from Status Register 0, which is also the return word of most SPI messages.
 Faults are latched on occurrence, and the interrupt and faults are only cleared by sending the corresponding CLINTx command.
-A fault still exists continues to assert an interrupt.
+A fault which still exists continues to assert an interrupt.

-Note: If there are multiple pending interrupts, the INT line does not toggle when one of the faults clears.
+Note: If there are multiple pending interrupts, the INT line does not toggle when one of the faults is cleared.
 Interrupt processing circuitry on the host must be level sensitive to correctly detect multiple simultaneous interrupt.

-When an interrupt occurs, the host can query the IC by sending a NULL command.
-The return word contains flags indicating any faults not cleared since the CLINTx command was last written (rising edge of CSB), and the beginning of the current SPI command (falling edge of CSB).
+Thus, when an interrupt occurs, the host can query the IC by sending a NULL command; the return word contains flags indicating any faults not cleared since the CLINTx command was last written (rising edge of CS) and the beginning of the current SPI command (falling edge of CS).
 The NULL command causes no changes to the state of any of the fault or mask bits.
 The logic clearing the fault latches occurs only when:

-- 1. A valid command had been received (i.e. no framing error). - 2.
-No state change occurred during the SPI message (if the bit is being returned as a 0 and a fault change occurs during the middle of the SPI message, the latch remains set).
-The latch is cleared on the trailing (rising) edge of the CSB pulse.
-Note: to prevent missing any faults, the CLINTx command should not generally clear any faults without being observed; i.e. it should only clear faults returned in the prior null response.
+- 1. A valid command had been received(i.e. no framing error); - 2.
+A state change did not occur during the SPI message (if the bit is being returned as a 0 and a fault change occurs during the middle of the SPI message, the latch remains set).
+The latch is cleared on the trailing (rising) edge of the CS pulse.

+Note, to prevent missing any faults the CLINTx command should not generally clear any faults without being observed; i.e. it should only clear faults returned in the prior NULL response.